 A popular jazz bar with live music every night.

-"Since 1930 Ginza" claims the sign, and they still offer the same nostalgic faux-Western yoshoku specialties like hamburg steaks, cabbage rolls and scallop cream croquettes, for an inexpensive trip down memory lane.
+"Since 1930 Ginza" claims the sign, and they still offer the same nostalgic faux-Western yoshoku specialties like hamburg steaks, cabbage rolls and hayashi rice, for an inexpensive trip down memory lane.
 Lunch is served 11am-4pm.

 This chain of upscale izakaya (which also runs Megu in New York) is popular for their good food and lively, stylish decor.
 A specialty of the house is their charcoal-grilled meats and vegetables on skewers; the selection includes a full range of yakitori from premium heirloom-breed chicken, Maezawa beef, foie gras, pork filet and pork tongue, asparagus, kabocha and various mushrooms.
 Budget around Y6000 at dinnertime for food and drink; Y1000 at lunchtime.